Novation Launchpad forms the basis of interactive sound installations at the AES Convention in New York

 If you’re unfamiliar with the Novation Launchpad, allow me to explain what it is and what it does.
 The Launchpad is a USB controller, designed specifically for use with Ableton Live software.
 Ableton is designed, primarily with live performances of computer-based music in mind.
 It does this by allowing the user to trigger and manipulate recorded clips of audio or MIDI in real time, by assigning control to a keyboard or other controller.
 The Novation Launchpad hands just about every aspect of control over these clips to the user via the grid of buttons on its front panel.
 The number of famous users of these controllers is huge, and growing.
 And, whilst live performance is the primary function, the Launchpad ‘s method of operation provides an inspiring means of composing and arranging music, too.

 If you’d like to try the Novation Launchpad for yourself, a several of our stores have dedicated demo stations, where you get ‘hands on’ and see just how intuitive it is.
-For more information, call our stores or customer service team (01925 582420).

 Share on Facebook